Niko030303/Niko030303/README.md

 ### Hi there 👋

-😄 I'm Niko,a Studnet | Product Success | Programming Beginner.
+😄 I'm Niko,a Student | Product Success | Programming Beginner.

 I love basketball 🏀, reading 📕, and playing games (Honor of Kings) 💻.